Strong garden arches for people serious about their gardens!

 Garden Arch Colour/Finish

-If you like the rusty look we recommend powder coating it in Corten (see the Finishes page).
+If you like the rusty look we recommend powder coating in a colour called Corten (see the Finishes page).
 We can source raw steel which will rust at additional cost.
 Be mindful that raw steel needs to be maintained with Penetrol on an annual basis, to slow down the rusting process.
 This is not an easy feat when the garden arch is covered with foliage.

 Consider these 5 things before buying a garden arch, arbour or trellis